Apply for a teaching or school administrator job

 Learn how to get a Yukon teacher certificate.

-Once you're hired, you must get a vulnerable sector check.
+Once we hire you, you must complete and submit a vulnerable sector check.
 Follow these steps.

 1. Visit your local police detachment with 2 pieces of identification.

-2. Follow the instructions given to you by the police detachment to complete the process.
+2. Follow the instructions the police detachment gives you to complete the process.
 The fee for a vulnerable sector check can vary.
 Ask the police detachment about the cost.

-3. Bring the original to Department of Education's Human Resources branch.
+3. Bring the original vulnerable sector check to Department of Education's Human Resources Branch.

-In person: Education Building (entrance to parking on Hospital Road), 1000 Lewes Boulevard in Whitehorse.
-We’re open Monday through Friday from 8:30 a.m. to 4:30 p.m.
+In person: Education Building (entrance to parking is on Hospital Road), 1000 Lewes Boulevard in Whitehorse.
+We’re open Monday through Friday from 8:30 am to 4:30 pm.

 Your vulnerable sector check is valid for 2 years from the date the police verifies the search.
 You must keep it current, even if it expires in the middle of a school year.